 How I treat my work to stay on top of my craft

 I never treat my work as a clock in and clock out.
-Instead, I want to always produce the best quality work, even if that means staying late.
+Instead, I always produce the best quality work, even if that means burning the midnight oil.

-I entered my profession because of my interest in the subject matter.
-So, even if it wasn’t about money, I’d still try to learn as much as possible.
+I became an electrical engineer because of my interest in the field.
+So, even if it wasn’t about the money, I’d still learn as much as possible.

-As an illustration, think of Elon Musk.
+Now, think about Elon Musk for a minute.
 Elon didn’t go to school to master the ins and outs of rockets before he started SpaceX.

-He devoured textbooks on his own time.
+Rather, he devoured textbooks on his own time.
 Also, he surrounded himself with the brightest minds in the aerospace field.
-This way, he could absorb all their knowledge.
+This way, he could absorb all their knowledge to level himself up.

 The point is, don’t allow a job’s responsibilities to limit you to specific actions and habits.
 If a job requires you to do X, it doesn’t mean you can’t do X and Y together.